 - The common man, who had absolute faith in the institution and in the impartiality of judges, is now let to suspect that court decisions may not be purely based on merit.

 What should be the role of CJI and how cases can be allocated?

-- CJI is the master of the roster, but that does not mean that he can act arbitrarily in exercising his powers.
-He has to exercise his powers reasonably, without giving scope for any justifiable criticism.
+- CJI as the master of the roster has to exercise his powers reasonably, without giving scope for any justifiable criticism.

 - A just and fair roster must be one that is divided subject-wise among judges according to their experience and expertise in those subjects.
 Politically sensitive matters should be before the five senior judges of the Supreme Court.

-- Among them, the allocation of individual cases must be by random computer allocation not by the individual decision of any human.
+- Among them, the allocation of individual cases could be by random computer allocation and not by the individual decision.